Organization

 Unit Listings by Corps/Branch

-RCOC
+RCOC 1939-1945

 Kennedy Board

 The Kennedy Board was convened in May 1953 by the Chief of the General Staff, Guy Simonds.
 This three man board chaired by Major General Howard K. Kennedy, CBE, MC, examined the training, administration and organization of the Reserve Army.
-The report by the Kennedy Board submitted in Jan 1954 recommended returning to the traditional title of "Militia", replacing divisional and brigade headquarters with Militia Group headquarters (twenty-six in number).
-The report stated that while there was no requirement for a framework of brigades and divisions in peacetime, mobilization "...was to be the primary reason for training and equipping the new 'Militia'" resulting in partially equipped and trained force able to act as a cadre in the event of mobilization.
+The report by the Kennedy Board submitted in January 1954 recommended returning to the traditional title of "Militia", replacing divisional and brigade headquarters with Militia Group headquarters (twenty-six in number).
+The report stated that while there was no requirement for a framework of brigades and divisions in peacetime, mobilization "...was to be the primary reason for training and equipping the new 'Militia'" resulting in a partially equipped and trained force able to act as a cadre in the event of mobilization.1

 The Canadian Army Reserve Force now became the Canadian Army (Militia), while the Canadian Army Active Force became the Canadian Army (Regular).